Universal Configuration

 • If the Rotary Pattern End data block is the last data block of the part program, a subsequent Rotary Position data block is not necessary.

-• If a non-rotary operation data block (e.g., holes operation) is used in a rotary loop, a Rotary Position data block is required before the non-rotary operation data block to position the axes before the operation is executed in the loop.
+• For non-universal program types, if a non-rotary operation data block (e.g., holes operation) is used in a rotary loop, a Rotary Position data block is required before the non-rotary operation data block to position the axes before the operation is executed in the loop.